superk589/PrincessGuide/README.md

 # Hatsune's Notes
 An unofficial iOS app for **プリンセスコネクト！Re:Dive**.
 **Hatsune's Notes** is the app name and **PrincessGuide** is the project name.
+Looking for an Android app?
+Try this one [ShizuruNotes](https://github.com/MalitsPlus/ShizuruNotes)

 ## How to install
 Open this link on your iPhone or iPad: